Healthy Homes Assessment Breaker Bay

 What We Do

-As building inspectors, we are experts in all issues associated with professional home inspects.
-We’re there to make sure you make the best choice when it comes to purchasing your next property.
+As building inspectors we take on all issues associated with expert house inspects.
+We are there to make sure you make the right decision when purchasing your next property.

-We are serious about your investment We will conduct comprehensive examinations to ensure you don’t encounter any unpleasant or costly expenses, which means you can relax and focus on the enjoyable aspects of buying or owning a house.
+We consider your investment to be a serious one We conduct detailed inspections so you won’t be faced with any costly or unexpected expenses, which means you can relax and focus on the enjoyable aspects of purchasing or owning a house.

-We offer a wide range of solutions to make sure that you are completely informed of the condition of any property that you might be thinking of buying or selling along with other solutions.
+We are specialised in a range of solutions to make sure you are completely informed about the condition of any property you could be looking to purchase or sell and also other solutions.

-We do not just collaborate with you, but we also collaborate with a number of important clients such as the local authorities, banks, and insurance companies.
-They clearly are pleased with their peace of mind provided, because of the information contained in our building inspection reports.
+Not only do we cooperate with you, we also work with large clients including the local authorities, banks and insurance companies.
+They clearly like the peace of mind provided, because of the information contained provided in our building inspection reports.

-With our systematic approach to your inspection of your home and the latest in technology for software which includes digital photos in the reports, you are able to actually see any issues that may be found.
-Thanks to our detailed report, it is no wonder that we receive so many clients who recommend our services to their family and acquaintances.
+We have a systematic approach to your inspection of your home and the latest software technology with digital photos embedded into your report, you can actually see any issues identified.
+With our detailed report, it is easy to understand why we get so many clients recommending our service to family and friends.

 Get Peace of Mind - Get in Touch